milesjchan/milesjchan.github.io/about.md

 I'm passionate about the fundamentals.
 I love it when I can explore and build my understanding of a physical phenomena.
 It's even more gratifying to use my modeling to support the creation of something new and exciting.

-I am a student of the physical phenonmena that surrounds everyone and everything that has ever existed.
-I am also a maker of things.
-My interests include:
+Notable experiences include:
+- Research
+  - Physical reason for wombat cubic scat
+- Internships
+  - Aircraft point loads generation and development of automated plastic bending tool
+  - Data analysis and modeling of ground effect on stall angle of attack

+My research interests include:
 - Modeling
   - Physical phenomena
   - System modeling